jupyterhub/jupyterhub/docs/source/getting-started.md

 If you set it dynamically as above, all users will be logged out each time the Hub starts.

-You can also set the secret in the configuration file itself,`jupyterhub_config.py`, as a binary string:
+You can also set the cookie secret in the configuration file itself,`jupyterhub_config.py`, as a binary string:

 ```python